Skip to content

 Credits for “Repair Items” are “Deal Killers”

-When writing up the RPA, many agents initially structure credits for repairs to the home, such as paint, carpet, water heater, etc.
+When writing the RPA, many agents initially structure credits for home repairs such as paint, carpet, water heater, etc.

-Or, following inspections (and after escrow has been opened), buyers want to re-negotiate to cover repairs.
-Typically then, an addendum is written up as a credit for “repairs” and given to the lender.
+Or, following inspections (and after escrow has been opened), buyers may want to renegotiate to cover repairs.
+Typically, an addendum is written up as a credit for “repairs” and given to the lender.

 That’s TMI!
 Full Stop!